A Modern Guide to Software

 Operating in a traditional storage setup, you may be used to people asking for your cheapest or smallest unit on a regular basis, however offering specialty types of storage usually carries with it a different type of clientele.

 One thing to acknowledge is that RVs and boats can cost anywhere between a few thousand dollars to upwards of $300,000 on average, depending on the style and features.
-Storing these vehicles can be an amazing revenue generator if done correctly, but you should also make sure the management software you choose is up for the task as well.
+Storing these vehicles can be an amazing revenue generator if done correctly, but you should also make sure that the vehicle storage software that you choose is up for the task as well.

 Most management software packages will be able to handle the simple sale of onsite merchandise, but not all of them are equipped to handle sales with variable pricing such as propane and electricity hookups.
 Additionally, make sure that you can add unique items such as dumping stations, air compressors, and wash bays.